owlmate/LinuxBuilds/README.md

   - kde theme packages and wm

 ## Kali
- - All configs will be seperate fromm debian builds
+ - All configs will be seperate from debian builds